yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 If one passes away from natural old age, very rarely he/she will have zero health issues near the end of their life.

-Having those documents like past doctor appointments, medicine etc easily accessible and filed will aid the certifying doctor in certifying the cause of death.
+Having those documents like past doctor reports, medicine etc easily accessible and filed will aid the certifying doctor in certifying the cause of death.

 3. Clothes and adornments for the deceased